EuAndreh/cl-slug/README.md

   2. Stablish equivalence between the found characters and ASCII characters
   3. Write them down in the code.

 All those things can actually be done for most of the dominant western languages, but can't be applied for minor regional languages or many other non-latin languages from the whole world, like chinese.
+It's not generic and not scalable.

-I couldn't think of a solution so far for this, but if anyone knows a solution (even a partial one) I'd be glad to hear =].
+I couldn't think of a solution so far for this, but if you know a solution (even a partial one) I'd be glad to hear =].

 ## Bugs
 If you find any bug or inconsistency in the code, or if you find it too hard to use, please, feel free to open an issue.